for your blog or business (you’re my favourite!)

 I use Elegant Theme’s Divi and a child theme to build WordPress websites.
 The Divi love-in started about five years ago, but without the child theme.
 It’s fair to say the websites were functional but dull, because I’m not a designer and I spent most of my time working on SEO.
 That worked really well, thanks for asking.
 I was number one for the main keywords I targeted.
 Yay!

 Then I discovered child themes, which save all the customisation of the parent Divi theme and have styling from actual designers like Melissa Love at The Design Space, who built this website (yes, with Divi).
 So you can create your website just the way you want with style – DIY with all the sequins/minimalism/eagles built in, depending on your taste.
 (Mmm, sequinned eagles … or maybe not).

-You can copy page layouts that you’ve built (this page is adapted from the stock photos page).
-And I can share a page layout with a friend.
+You can copy page layouts that you’ve built and you can share a page layout with a friend.
 It also has advanced things included like split testing and its own sign-up/pop-up boxes.
 Melissa offers beautiful child themes, especially lush if you’re showing off visuals such as photography.

 I used to hate Facebook for business.
 Great for friends and special interest groups (no, not THAT kind, mostly website or SEO groups actually) but not for getting new clients in a way that felt authentic.
 And the algorithm keeps changing.
 Like I need something else to track.

 My secret weapon for the Facebook algorithm is Rachel Miller and her Moolah course.
 The former economics teacher is a whirlwind alchemist of people and numbers, showing how to build audiences of raving fans on Facebook.
 She’s truly one of life’s original thinkers.